Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 2. Content Production

-- Video – Invest in decent lighting, microphone, and backdrop
+- Video – Invest in decent lighting, a microphone, and a backdrop

 - Presentation slides – Create visually engaging supporting materials